How to Install a Cable Railing System

 5) Cut and Terminate the Cable

 The easiest part of the process is to cut and terminate the cable.
 Using the cable cutter,cut the cable as evenly as possible.
-Then using the cable rail insert tool, insert the cable through the DriveTite, then into the wedge and crimp it.
+Then using the cable rail insert tool, insert the cable through the DriveTite, then crimp it.
 We recommend the DriveTite line of terminators for any cable railing.

 6) Adjust Cable Tension and Seal Cable